 Job losses are running rampant.
 In the U.S., unemployment rates are at the lowest they have been since the Great Depression.
 Amongst those losing their jobs have been individuals with H1B visas.
-If you are simply an American citizen, when you lose your job during COVID the solution is quite straight forward: file for unemployment.
+If you are simply an American citizen, when you lose your job during COVID, the solution is quite straightforward: file for unemployment.

 The solution for those on an employment-based visa like an H1B is not as straightforward as this, however.
 For those of you with an H1B visa who have lost their job due to COVID-19, here are your options:

-(1) Find a new employer to sponsor you: simply looking for a new job, where your employer can sponsor you is your best option.
-Firstly, because you will return to work and secondly because your visa will no longer expire as a result of termination.
+Your best option is simply looking for a new job where your employer can sponsor you.
+Firstly, you will return to work, and secondly, your visa will no longer expire due to termination.

-If you are single, or, your spouse does not work, option number 2 might not work for you.
-However, you can apply or either a visitor’s visa (B-1/B-2 visa) or a student visa (F-1 visa).
+If you are single or your spouse does not work, option number 2 might not work for you.
+However, you can apply for either a visitor’s visa (B-1/B-2 visa) or a student visa (F-1 visa).
 However, with a student visa, you must also apply for schooling.

 If you have lost your H1B status because of COVID-19 layoffs, you must speak with an immigration attorney.
 You can reach us anytime at 718-263-5999 or at firstname.lastname@example.org.
 Please call or email us for a free consultation.